-While the Art Nouveau style implied sensuality and femininity, the Art Deco style (1920-1939) burst on the scene with a bold and glamorous modernity.
-Perfume bottles from this period represent the epitome of Art Deco design - simple, sleek and sexy.
-Collectors gravitate towards this category because the Art Deco style bottles represent a microcosm of the culture as a whole.
+While the Art Nouveau style implied sensuality and femininity, the Art Deco style (1920-1939) burst on the scene with bold and glamorous modernity.
+Perfume bottles from this period represent the epitome of Art Deco design - simple, sleek, and sexy.
+Collectors gravitate towards this category because the Art Deco-style bottles represent a microcosm of the culture as a whole.
 Streamlined with an emphasis on structure, Art Deco design was a celebration of technology, modernity, and the return to normalcy after the chaos of war.

 The most popular bottles from this age were crafted by René Lalique for Coty, usually incorporating geometric motifs and stylized figures.
 Between their Art Nouveau and Art Deco creations, this duo forever changed the face of commercial perfume presentation.

-During the Brilliant Period of glass cutting from approximately 1885 to 1910, elaborately cut perfume bottles with facet cut stoppers became particularly stylish.
+During the period of American Brilliant cut glass, from approximately 1885 to 1910, elaborately cut perfume bottles with a facet cut stopper became particularly stylish.
 These pieces, created in both America and England, were by far among the most elaborate perfume bottles ever made.
-Many were cut in geometric patterns such as hobstars and crosshatching, while others featured intaglios of motifs such as flowers, birds and butterflies.
-Remarkably intricate, cut glass bottles required the utmost expertise to create, as popular patterns were cut on the most miniature of scales.
+Many were cut in geometric patterns such as hobstars and crosshatching, while others featured intaglios of motifs such as flowers, birds, and butterflies.
+Remarkably intricate, American cut glass bottles required the utmost expertise to create, as popular patterns were cut on the most miniature of scales.

-Bohemia has been an important center for glassmaking for centuries, and in the 19th century, Bohemian glassmakers set the standard for quality and artistry in the Western world.
-They used a technique known as flashing in order to coat their glass creations in a thin skin of color, from rubies to ambers to cobalt blues.
-The unparalleled beauty and richness of glass form this region has attracted collectors from novices to royalty, including France's King Louis XV and Empress Maria Theresa of Austria.
+Bohemia has been an important center for glassmaking for centuries.
+In the 19th century, Bohemian glassmakers set the standard for quality and artistry in the Western world.
+They used a technique known as flashing to coat their glass creations in a thin layer of color, from rubies to ambers to cobalt blues.
+The unparalleled beauty and richness of glass from this region have attracted collectors from novices to royalty, including France's King Louis XV and Empress Maria Theresa of Austria.

 Where to Start?

-Perfume bottles are the perfect pieces for the novice collector - not only do they appeal to a wide variety of tastes, but they can often be easily found.
+Beautiful bottles of perfume are the perfect pieces of rare art for the novice collector. - Not only do they appeal to a wide variety of tastes, but they are often easy to find.
 Antique dealers such as M.S.
 Rau are perhaps the best source for these pieces.
-Purchasing from reputable dealer means that you can trust the quality, condition and authenticity of your new purchase.
-If you wish to add a beautiful glass bottle to your antique collection, M.S.
-Rau Antiques has a stunning collection from which to choose.
-Each piece is superbly decorated and reflects its own unique design, highlighting a high level of artistry from each maker.
-To view our extensive collection of antique bottles, click here and start collecting today!
+Purchasing from a reputable dealer means you can trust the quality, excellent condition, and authenticity of your new purchase.
+If you wish to add a beautiful glass bottle to your antique perfume bottle collection, M.S.
+Rau has a stunning array of collectible perfume bottles from which to choose.
+Each piece is superbly decorated and reflects its own special design, illustrating a high level of artistry from each maker.

 Sloan, Jean.
 Perfume and Scent Bottle Collecting.
 Greensboro: Wallace-Homestead Book Company, 1986.